 Dr. Danny R. Hughes serves as the Senior Director for Health Policy Research and as a Senior Research Fellow of the Harvey L. Neiman Health Policy Institute.
-He is also an affiliate member of George Mason University’s Department of Health Administration and Policy.
-An economist by training his research focuses on the roles of technology, innovation, and incentives in the delivery and usage of health care services – with a specific focus on the economics of diagnostic imaging.
+He is also a Visiting Professor at the Georgia Institute of Technology's School of Economics for the 2017-2018 academic year.
+An economist by training, his research focuses on the roles of technology, innovation, and incentives in the delivery and usage of health care services – with a specific focus on the economics of diagnostic imaging.
 He has a passion for developing mathematical models with practical and relevant policy applications and is equally at home developing optimization and simulation models common to operations research as performing economic and econometric analyses.
 Dr. Hughes has published over 60 peer-reviewed publications in leading journals to include Health Affairs, JAMA Internal Medicine, and Medical Care.

 Dr. Hughes’ previous experience includes serving on the faculties of the University of Oklahoma Health Sciences Center’s Department of Health Administration and Policy and the University of South Alabama’s Department of Economics and Finance.
 He has also held non-academic positions as an Assistant Director of Research for the American College of Radiology, a Research Fellow at the Logistics Management Institute, and as a Nuclear, Biological, and Chemical Operations Specialist in the United States Army.
 Dr. Hughes earned a B.S. in Economics from the Georgia Institute of Technology and a PhD in Economics from the University of Georgia.